Willow Seal

-Brandon Werner grew up in poverty in rural Kentucky, taught himself to program at eight, passed his GED at sixteen, and left.
+Brandon Werner grew up in poverty in rural Kentucky, taught himself to program at eight, dropped out of high school, passed his GED at sixteen, and left rural Kentucky.
 He was working his first corporate job at seventeen and his first Paris startup at eighteen.
-Nothing was inherited.
-Everything was built.

-He co-founded Minutepay.fr in Paris, later acquired by Yahoo!, and Planning Studio Inc. in Boston — urban planning AI and economic analysis, later acquired by Accenture.
+He co-founded Minutepay.fr in Paris, later acquired by Yahoo, and Planning Studio Inc. in Boston, an urban planning AI and economic analysis company later acquired by Accenture.
 At Microsoft he helped ship the first version of Azure, build Office 365, and pioneer the company's adoption of open source.
-A longstanding interest in international humanitarian law and the Geneva Conventions led him to the Red Cross and Red Crescent movement, where he served as a disaster services volunteer — sheltering, relief operations, and direct community response in the aftermath of Hurricane Katrina and other emergencies.
+A longstanding interest in international humanitarian law and the Geneva Conventions led him to the Red Cross and Red Crescent movement, where he served as a disaster services volunteer in the aftermath of Hurricane Katrina and other emergencies.

 He lives in Seattle.